D9292S/New-Quantum-Bank/docs/PERFORMANCE.md

 - Improve overall responsiveness and reduce latency
 - Monitor and report on performance metrics

-These optimizations are designed to work together to provide a smooth, efficient experience even under heavy load or with limited resources.
+These optimizations are enabled by default and configured to work together to provide a smooth, efficient experience even under heavy load or with limited resources.
+The `OPTIMIZATIONS_AVAILABLE` flag in launcher.py is set to `True` to enable these features.

 ## Memory Management